Oklahoma City Blue center Dakari Johnson was selected to the 2016-17 All-NBA Development League First Team, it was announced on Tuesday.

 His assists ranked first among all centers in the league and he contributed a career-high 13 double-doubles, while scoring in double figures 45 times.

 The center was named Performer of the Week twice and was named the Player of the Month for November.
 He was also selected to the D-League All Star Game for the first time in his career.

 Johnson is the first player in franchise history to be named to the First Team.

 Other members of the 2016-17 All-NBA D-League First Team include Keith Benson (Sioux Falls), Vander Blue (Los Angeles), Quinn Cook (Canton) and Edy Tavares (Raptors 905).

 Johnson was drafted 48th overall in the 2014 NBA Draft by the Oklahoma City Thunder out of the University of Kentucky.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!